Overview

 'Duka' a dearly loved terrier sits askew with his favourite elephant toy.

-The owners of 'Duka' for over 14 years, wanted to celebrte his life with an everlasting memory of a commissioned bronze sculpture.
+Duka's owners of over 14 years wanted to celebrate his life with an everlasting memory and commissioned a bronze sculpture of him.

-Once I am satisfied with the direction that the piece is taking, I then start on the main sculpture.
-I start with a metal armature – a structure that provides support and stability.
-I apply the resin to the core structure and finalise with the finishing touches.
-Replicating fur is not an easy process, especially when you need to attain a good likeness.
+Once satisfied with the direction that the piece is taking, Stephen can then move onto the main sculpture.
+He starts by creating the metal armature – a structure that provides support and stability before resin can be applied to the core structure.
+Once this is reviewed and checked, he can move onto the detailed finishing stages - replicating fur is a highly intricate and time-consuming process, especially as it is vital component to attain a good likeness.

-Once complete, Duka heads off to my foundry where he is cast in bronze using the lost wax process.
-It can take up to 14 weeks from delevery to completion and I visit to check both quality and progress.
+Once complete and ready, it heads off to the foundry to be cast in bronze using the lost wax process.
+At this point it can take up to 14 weeks from delivery to completion and so during this time, Stephen visits the foundry to check both quality and the casting progress.

-Finally the piece is coloured using heat and acids to attain just the right colour.
-Once cooled a layer of wax is applied to protect it from the outdoor elements and finally he is installed in his new home.
+Finally, the piece is coloured using heat and acids to attain the right colour.
+After cooling, a wax layer is applied to protect it from the outdoor elements and finally Duka is ready to be installed into his new home.

-The clients were over the moon with the piece and adorns their garden, a place of rememberance and a mark to the memories they had together.
+The clients were delighted with the resulting piece that now adorns their garden - a place of rememberance and a living tribute to the memories that they shared together.

 Works